Translation invariant diagonal frame decomposition of inverse problems and their regularization: Application: stable differentiation

 \subsection{Numerical examples}

-In this subsection we present reconstruction results for the (Tikhonov) filtered TI-WVD and compare with the standard decimated WVD.
-We first demonstrate the feasibility on the two signals shown in the top row in Figure~\ref{fig:noisy}.
-We add Gaussian noise to the data and take $\data^\delta = \Io \signal + \eta$ where $\eta$ is Gaussian white noise with standard deviation $\sigma = 0.03$.
-Filtered TI-WVD \eqref{eq:wvd1} is applied afterwards with regularization parameter $\alpha = 0.01$ for the piecewise constant and $\alpha = 0.025$ for the smooth phantom.
-Reconstruction results are shown in the bottom row in Figure~\ref{fig:noisy}.
-The relative $\ell^2$-reconstruction error $ \norm{\signal_\star - \signal_\al^\delta}_2 / \norm{\signal_\star}_2$ is $0.0095$ for the piecewise constant and $0.0016$ for the smooth phantom.
+In this subsection we present reconstruction results for the (Tikhonov) filtered TI-WVD and compare them with the standard decimated WVD and the truncated Legendre expansion.
+We will demonstrate the feasibility on the three artificial signals.
+To simulate real applications, we add Gaussian noise to the data $\data^\delta = \Io \signal + \eta$ where $\eta$ is Gaussian white noise with standard deviation $\sigma = 0.05$.
+As underlying wavelet frame we chose the Daubechies wavelet with five vanishing moments.
+Note that these wavelets form a tight frame and thus the dual frame is given by the frame itself.
+We define the corresponding TI vaguelettes by using equation \eqref{eq:ti-vag}.
+This gives an easy implementation of \ref{alg:syntehsis} where we can exchange $\Wo$ by $\Uo$. {\rot Although Theorem \ref{thm:DFDii} is not applicable in this case, we still expect the results of that theorem to hold.
+However, we currently do not have a proof for this.}

+\textbf{Linear filtering:} We first present results comparing \eqref{eq:wvd-diff}, \eqref{eq:legendre-diff} and unregularized finite differences to our TI DFD-based approach \eqref{eq:tiwvd-diff}.
+In all cases, the regularization parameters were chosen via a grid search in order to obtain optimal reconstructions and a fair comparison.
+The parameters $N\in\N_0, \alpha >0$ were optimized in terms of the relative $\ell_2$ error $\norm{\signal_{\rm rec} - \signal}_2/\norm{\signal}_2$ where $\signal$ is the original signal and $\signal_{\text{rec}}$ the reconstruction.

+The three example functions we will use are given as a smooth signal, a piecewise constant signal and a signal containing sections of both (mixed).
+Corresponding reconstructions are presented in Figure~\ref{fig:noisy}, where the black graph always shows the original signal and the blue graph represents the obtained reconstruction for any of the reconstruction methods.
+The first row, shows the non regularized reconstruction obtained by applying finite differences.
+The second row shows the reconstructions obtained using the truncated Legendre polynomials.
+The third and fourth row show the filtered WVD and the filtered TI-WVD reconstructions, respectively.
+We have chosen two decomposition levels

+For all example signals, the unregularized reconstruction performs worst.
+For the smooth phantom in the first column, the Legendre approach appears to have the best approximation properties.
+Besides boundary effects, the signal is recovered almost exactly, whereas the wavelet based WVD methods suffer from small wave like artifacts.
+For the piecewise constant signal and the mixed signal, however, we see that the Legendre approach does not yield a good approximation method anymore.
+In particular, close to the jumps the approximation quality is poor.
+In this case TI-WVD clearly has the best reconstruction quality.
+These visual findings are confirmed by quantitative evaluation shown in Table~\ref{tab:errors reg}, which shows the relative $\ell_2$ reconstruction error for any of the reconstructions.